GoogleCloudPlatform/iap-gcip-web-toolkit/authui-container/README.md

 - Select tenant page title: By default, populated with default project ID.
 - Select tenant logo: This is not available by default.
 - Tenant button icon: By default, populated with some placeholder generic icon.
+- Tenant button full label: By default, populated with a tenant's full label.
 - Tenant button display name: By default, populated with a tenant's display name.
 - Tenant button color: By default, populated with a fixed color.
 - Terms of service URL: Not available by default.